djotaku/adventofcode/2015/README.md

-# Advent of Code 2015
+# Advent of Code 2015 - Santa's Weather Machine

 Advent of Code 2015 can be found [here](https://adventofcode.com/2015).